Professional Services: Security & Compliance Brief

 - Identity: MFA, conditional access, and least privilege.

-- Email + fraud prevention: email authentication + verification procedures.
+- Email and fraud prevention: email authentication plus verification procedures for payment changes.

-- Evidence: vendor questionnaire pack + renewal-ready documentation.
+- Evidence: a vendor questionnaire pack and renewal-ready documentation.

 Common risk scenarios